The Romance of the Condor Heroes: Reception

 Since the series was first announced, it was wrapped up in various controversies.
-In particular, the casting of Michelle Chen attracted a large outcry by fans of the original novel, who called Chen the "fattest Xiaolongnü (little dragon lady)" that they have ever seen.
-When the show first premiered on Hunan TV, it was heavily panned for its bad writing, cheaply made actions scenes and a story that completely departs from the novel.
+In particular, the casting of Michelle Chen attracted a large outcry by fans of the original novel, who called Chen the "fattest Xiaolongnü" that they have ever seen.
+When the show first premiered on Hunan TV, it was heavily panned for its bad writing, cheaply made actions scenes, and a plot that completely departs from the novel.
 Critics call the show "a vulgar mess possessing little artistic value", and "a production that completely destroyed the spirit of the original story".